 Nineteen states have toxics in packaging laws based on the (formerly "CONEG") Model Toxics in Packaging Legislation.
-State toxics in packaging laws prohibit the intentional use of any amount of lead, cadmium, mercury, and hexavalent chromium in packaging or individual packaging components, such as inks, adhesives, or labels.
-If the regulated metals are unintentionally present (for example, as a contaminant in raw materials), these state laws limit the total concentration of the sum of the metals to below 100 ppm in any package or individual packaging component.
+State toxics in packaging laws prohibit the intentional use of any amount of lead, cadmium, mercury, or hexavalent chromium in packaging or individual packaging components, such as inks, adhesives, or labels.
+If the regulated metals are unintentionally present (for example, as a contaminant in raw materials), these state laws limit the total concentration of the sum of these four metals to below 100 parts per million (ppm) in any package or individual packaging component.
 Limited exemptions may be available for recycled-content, reusable containers, and packages regulated by other federal and state laws.